 Samuel Mullins is a dollmaker who, along with his wife Esther, are grieving for the loss of their seven-year-old daughter named Annabelle, who was killed after accidentally stepping in front of a car.
 Shortly after Annabelle’s death, a creepy porcelain doll is discovered in her closet; the discovery unleashes evil spirits who murder Esther and stalk the other children.
 One of Annabelle’s sisters adopts Annabelle’s identity and joins a Satanic cult in her late teens.

-A family is distraught by the recent death of their 13-year-old daughter Charlie, who was decapitated in a car accident after their father Peter swerved to avoid a deer.
-Peter starts to feel that his house is being haunted by Charlie’s ghost.
+A family is distraught by the recent death of their 13-year-old daughter Charlie, who was decapitated in a car accident.
 A woman teaches Charlie’s mother Annie to contact her in a séance.
 Against their plans, Charlie’s tortured spirit begins to possess Annie’s body.